Substance Use in Adolescents

 • Sometimes a drug test

-There are behavioral and physical signs that a child may be using drugs, other substances, or both.
+There are behavioral and physical signs that a child may be drinking alcohol or using substances.
 Knowing the signs can help parents and caregivers determine whether their child should be seen by a health care professional.

 • Depression or mood swings, change in attitude